threedworld-mit/tdw/Documentation/lessons/obi/obi.md

 ## Limitations

-- Obi is slower than [PhysX](../physx/physx.md) and [Flex](../flex/flex.md) especially in complex scenes with many objects and actors.
 - At present, only Obi fluids have been implemented in TDW.
 Cloth will soon be added, followed by softbody objects.
 - Robots aren't fully supported in Obi and Magnebots won't work at all.
 For more information, [read this](robots.md).